Your Genesys Blog Subscription has been confirmed!

 This is where “Systems of Listening,” and the technology to support them, come in.
 Simply put, listening is the foundation for understanding, which should lead to action.
 This could mean eliminating pain points in the customer journey, developing new products and services, or developing self-service tools and technologies that increase convenience.

-In Empathy in Action™, co-authors Tony Bates, CEO of Genesys, and Natalie Petuohoff, Ph.D., Senior Strategic Business Consultant Director at Genesys, explain that Systems of Listening comprise the capabilities needed to track and capture customer feedback.
+In the book Empathy in Action™, co-authors Tony Bates, CEO of Genesys, and Natalie Petuohoff, Ph.D., Senior Strategic Business Consultant Director at Genesys, explain that Systems of Listening comprise the capabilities needed to track and capture customer feedback.
 The book outlines four systems that work together to enable a business to become empathetic toward customers and employees.

 The other three are Systems of Understanding and Prediction, Systems of Action, and Systems of Learning — each of which is underpinned by technologies companies can integrate to deliver empathy from end to end.